 Iron, you may have heard of its important functions or you may have not – either way, we all know it’s good for us right?
 However, I bet you didn’t know that Iron can help you hold your breath for longer periods while underwater?
 Or transport more oxygen around the body when needed – such as during intense exercise?

-Iron’s main function is to support the hemoglobin and myoglobin, which are responsible for carrying oxygen around the body in blood cells.
+Iron’s main function is to support the haemoglobin and myoglobin, which are responsible for carrying oxygen around the body in blood cells.

-Iron has been proven not only to enhance your red-blood health, or assist in processing many functions within your body, it also has its place within the field of sports science.
+Iron has been proven not only to enhance your red-blood health, or assist in processing many functions within your body, it also has its place within the field of sports performance and sports nutrition science.

 Many elite sports teams fail to notice their own Iron deficiencies, which in turn, can lead to a decrease in sports performances.

-For example; triathlete Paula Findlay’s struggled to finish in her 2012 Olympics illustrate – coming in the last place.
+For example; triathlete Paula Findlay struggled to finish in her 2012 Olympics illustrate – coming in the last place.
 It wasn’t until she had a blood test that she realized her Iron levels were seriously depleted – negatively affecting her performance.
-(02)
+(II)

 What Is The Purpose of Iron?

 As previously mentioned, Iron helps the body transport blood from the lungs and throughout the body.
 Iron works together with Hemoglobin and Myoglobin – both of which are proteins found in the blood and muscles.
 The only difference between the two?
 Haemoglobin is a protein found within red blood cells, and myoglobin is a protein found mainly within skeletal muscles.